 So beef mince tacos, the single most popular type of taco meat made in million and millions of households the world over, is totally un-authentic.

 And that’s absolutely ok.
 We love them anyway – and we will always love them!

 This is how I make my old school beef tacos – BAKING them to melt the cheese and crisp the tacos shells.
 I don’t know if that’s “normal”, but I’ll take any opportunity to melt cheese when appropriate.

 Let me put it this way – if I had a choice of a cold slice of cheese slapped on bread, or a grilled cheese sandwich with gooey cheese oozing out the sides, I know which one I’d choose.

 Skip the packet seasoning!
 It truly is quite incredible how simple it is to make homemade taco seasoning.
 Garlic, onion, cumin, paprika, oregano plus optional cayenne pepper for a touch of heat.

 Just pure, normal spices and herbs – no scary sounding ingredients you can’t pronounce like maltodextrin, silicon dioxide and ethoxyquin that you’ll find in packets of store bought!!
 (Yes really, just Google “Old El Paso taco seasoning ingredients”)

-This taco seasoning mix is a terrific staple to add to your arsenal for all things Tex Mex, from Quesadillas to Burritos, Enchiladas to Taco Soup (don’t know it until you’ve tried it, it’s amazing).
-While stores sell different seasonings for each of these, essentially they have the same flavour base which is the Taco Seasoning mix used in this recipe
+This taco seasoning mix is a terrific staple to add to your arsenal for all things Tex Mex, from Quesadillas to Burritos, Enchiladas to Taco Soup (don’t knock it until you’ve tried it, it’s amazing!).
+While stores sell different seasonings for each of these, essentially they have the same flavour base which is the Taco Seasoning mix used in this recipe.